Downloading content for offline mode

 • How many people have fallen sick with dengue?
 Where?

-• How many have died?
+• How many people have died?
 Where?
+When?

 • Who and where are the vulnerable people?

-• What are the community’s habits, practices and beliefs regarding use of repellents, sprays, etc.?
+• What are the community’s habits, practices and beliefs regarding use of repellents, sprays, etc?

 • Have the authorities established a vector control programme?